tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ## Learning Outcomes

-- Understand that a parser is a program which extracts information from a structured text file
+- Understand that a parser is a program which extracts information from structured text
 - Apply what we have learned about Haskell typeclasses and other functional programming concepts to create solutions to real-world problems
-- In particular, we learn to use Parser combinators and see how they are put together
+- In particular, we learn to use parser combinators and see how they are put together

 ## Introduction

 In this section we will see how the various Haskell language features we have explored allow us to solve real-world problems.
-In particular, we will develop a simple but powerful library for building *parsers* that is compositional through Functor, Applicative and Monadic interfaces.
+In particular, we will develop a simple but powerful library for building *parsers* that is compositional through [Functor](/haskell3/#functor), [Applicative](/haskell3/#applicative) and [Monad](/haskell4/#monad) interfaces.
 Before this, though, we will learn the basics of parsing text, including a high-level understanding that parsers are *state-machines* which realise a *context-free grammar* over a textual language.

 In this chapter, a *parser* is simply a function which takes a string as input and produces some structure or computation as output.
 Parsing has a long history and *parser combinators* are a relatively recent approach made popular quite recently by modern functional programming techniques.